szabgab/perlmaven.com/sites/en/pages/reverse-polish-calculator-in-perl.md

 ---

-When writing arithmetic expressions we are used to write them <b>infix</b>:
+When writing arithmetic expressions we are used to write them **infix**:
 `3 + 4`.
 That is, we write the operator between the two operands.

 In the so-called [Polish Notation](http://en.wikipedia.org/wiki/Polish_notation)